coq/coq/dev/doc/xml-protocol.md

 Returns the Ltac call stack.
 Each entry has a description of what was called (e.g. the tactic name) plus the absolute pathname of the file and the offset of the call therein.
-The top of stack is the TBD: FIRST/LAST entry in th elist.
+The top of stack is the first entry in the list.

 ```html
 <call val="Db_stack">